They laugh when Coen sign languages if he can join them. Their faces are skeptical.

 Cycling here is going back in time.
 It’s hard to match the life we see here with the images we know from east China: the modern metropolises of Beijing and Hong Kong.
 They are a universe away from the countryside, where 70% of the Chinese people still live.
 Fields are plowed with oxen, or even manually.
 Older people wear clothes dating from Mao’s era or beautiful traditional garb, while some of the young have caught up with the latest fashion.

 Women are washing vegetables in ponds, the market consists of two vendors with three baskets filled with some vegetables.
-Goats, pigs, cows and horses walk about, chomping the grass on the verge of the road.
+Goats, pigs, cows and horses walk freely, chomping the grass on the verge of the road.
 People carry bamboo crates with produce, livestock feed or with twigs to lit their fires.

 The Dabaoji Palace in Baisha